 - The taxpayer and spouse were unmarried at the beginning of the year, were married at the end of the year, and are filing a joint return, and

-- Someone in the tax family was enrolled in a qualifying health plan before the taxpayer and spouse's first full calendar month of marriage and received APTC;
+- Someone in the tax family was enrolled in a qualifying health plan before the taxpayer and spouse's first full calendar month of marriage and APTC was received during the year, and

 - More APTC was paid during the year than should have been paid, as calculated in Worksheet 3 found in the Form 8962 instructions.

-Before making any entries in the tax return, complete the steps outlined in Publication 974.
-These steps will produce two sets of information: (a) the eight numbers and dollar amounts needed for Part V of Form 8962, and (b) the amounts to enter in Part II of Form 8962.
+Complete the steps covered below, as outlined in Publication 974.
+These steps will produce the numbers and dollar amounts needed for Form 8962 Part V, Alternative Calculation for Year of Marriage.

-- If someone in the taxpayer's family was covered under a marketplace plan for the month they got married and prior:
+- If someone in the primary taxpayer's family was covered under a marketplace plan for the month they got married and prior, do the following:

-- Determine the taxpayer's alternative monthly contribution amount by completing Worksheet I Lines 1 through 7.
+- Determine the taxpayer's alternative monthly contribution amount by completing Worksheet I Lines 1 through 7 in Publication 974.

 - Also in Worksheet I, determine the taxpayer's "alternative start month" (their first month with someone in their family on marketplace insurance) and their "alternative stop month" (the earlier of (a) the last month with someone in their family on marketplace insurance or (b) the month they got married).

-- If someone in the spouse's family was covered under a marketplace plan for the month they got married and prior:
+- If someone in the spouse's family was covered under a marketplace plan for the month they got married and prior, do the following:

-- Determine the spouse's monthly contribution by completing Worksheet III Lines 1 through 7.
+- Determine the spouse's monthly contribution by completing Worksheet III Lines 1 through 7 in Publication 974.

 - Also in Worksheet III, determine the spouse's "alternative start month" (their first month with someone in their family on marketplace insurance) and their "alternative stop month" (the earlier of (a) the last month with someone in their family on marketplace insurance or (b) the month they got married).